dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-platform/build-structured-data-lakehouse.md

 ### Which data should stay semi structured?

 The data we do not intend to use.
-The only reason to store semi structured data is because it’s simple to store.
+The only reason to store semi-structured data is that it’s simple to store.

 If we intend to simply store data that we may later decide to delete without looking into it, we do